CyberFlameGO/svnpython/Doc/library/email.header.rst

       of ``None`` (the default) means that the *charset* given in the constructor is used.

-      *s* may be a byte string or a Unicode string.
-If it is a byte string (i.e.  ``isinstance(s, str)`` is true), then *charset* is the encoding of that byte string, and a :exc:`UnicodeError` will be raised if the string cannot be decoded with that character set.
+      *s* may be an instance of :class:`bytes` or :class:`str`.
+If it is an instance of :class:`bytes`, then *charset* is the encoding of that byte string, and a :exc:`UnicodeError` will be raised if the string cannot be decoded with that character set.

-      If *s* is a Unicode string, then *charset* is a hint specifying the character set of the characters in the string.
+      If *s* is an instance of :class:`str`, then *charset* is a hint specifying the character set of the characters in the string.
 In this case, when producing an :rfc:`2822`\ -compliant header using :rfc:`2047` rules, the Unicode string will be encoded using the following charsets in order:
       ``us-ascii``, the *charset* hint, ``utf-8``.
 The first character set to not provoke a :exc:`UnicodeError` is used.

-      Optional *errors* is passed through to any :func:`unicode` or :func:`ustr.encode` call, and defaults to "strict".
+      Optional *errors* is passed through to any :func:`encode` or :func:`ustr.encode` call, and defaults to "strict".